rorybennett/Ultrasound-Data-Capture/README.md

   in a new window when enabled.
 This has removed the need for blit and should no longer slow the frame grabbing down.
 - This project/program is run directly from PyCharm, and if any other libraries are required an error message will be shown.
+- The program now stored the frames and IMU data in memory while recording, and when the recording is finished all the in-memory data is saved to disk.
+This was done to increase the speed at which frames could be grabbed (write operations tend to be quite slow) but it also results in a much higher memory usage.
+  Do not run a recording for too long, otherwise the system will run out of available RAM.
+Try and keep recordings below 1 to 2 minutes.